CiscoSecurity/sxo-05-security-workflows/docs/workflows/response/overview.md

 ![]({{ site.baseurl }}/assets/images/workflows/response/pivot-menu.png)

 When you select a workflow to execute, you'll see a small success message at the bottom right of the page.
 Note that this success message only indicates that the workflow was started successfully; it does not mean the workflow completed successfully.
-To view the workflow's status and result, you'll need to go into SecureX orchestration and view its runs.
+To view the workflow's status and result, you'll need to go into SecureX Orchestration and view its runs.

 ---